rwebaz/Simple-Weird-Javascript/docs/pages/Let-Functions-Become-Arrows.md

 let d = () => "High Ya'll Twice!";
 ```

-To execute any or all of the above functions in your browser console, type:
+To execute any or all of the above functions ...

+Simply copy and paste the function into your browser console, and type one of the following commands:

 ```Javascript
 a();